General Anesthesia Vs. MAC | Donaldson Plastic Surgery

 General Anesthesia Vs. MAC

-General anesthesia and MAC (Monitored Anesthesia Care) are two of the most commonly used forms of anesthesia in the plastic surgery industry.
-Anesthesia is a safe and time-tested form of medicine used to temporarily reduce consciousness and sensation or eliminate feeling in a particular area of the body.
-It can also be used to reduce anxiety and discomfort surrounding a procedure.
+General anesthesia and MAC (monitored anesthesia care) are two of the most commonly used forms of anesthesia in the plastic surgery industry.
+Anesthesia is a safe and time-tested form of medicine used to temporarily reduce sensation or eliminate feeling in a particular area of the body.
+It is most often used during medical or surgical procedures to reduce pain, anxiety and discomfort.

 In this guide, we will explore the core differences between these two types of anesthesia, as well as when each type may be used.
 We will also discuss the advantages and disadvantages of each method so that you can understand and potentially decide the best option for your surgical needs.